June Orientation FAQs for Students

 You will be housed in the Harris/Millis Residential Complex on athletic campus.

 Will I know my residence hall assignment when I come to Orientation?

 No. You will be notified of your fall semester housing assignment via your UVM email account in mid-August.
 First-year students enrolling in the fall semester may start completing the Housing and Meal Plan Contract online starting in mid-May.
 For more information about on-campus housing, please visit the Department of Residential Life website.

 Where is there a parking lot for Orientation and is there a fee?

-Parking for the Orientation program is provided in the Gutterson Garage, located next to the Harris/Millis residence hall.
-For directions and parking information, click here.
-There is no fee to park here during Orientation.
+Parking for the Orientation program is provided in the Gutterson Parking Garage, located next to the Harris/Millis residence hall.
+There is no fee for those attending Orientation.

 Should I wait to attend Orientation until my pending AP and/or IB scores are in?

 No. It is not required to have this information in order to attend Orientation.
 If you have pending AP and/or IB scores, you will have the chance to discuss this with your advisor during academic advising.
 For more information on receiving credit for AP, IB, and other courses and exams, click here.

 Do I have to take the language placement test?

 If you plan on enrolling in French, German, or Spanish at ANY level - at any time in your UVM career, you must take the a foreign language placement test BEFORE coming to Orientation, even if you do not plan to continue with the language in your first year.
 You must take the test for the language you hope to study, even if you've never formally studied the language.
 This information allows your academic advisors to properly guide you in your academic path.